debbie-herridge/trivia-quiz/README.md

 ### To the user:

-- A fun, engaging quiz to test knowledge
+- A simple, sleek quiz to test specific subject knowledge
-- New questions each time to make the quiz replayable and exciting
+- To see and keep track of score throughout quiz
+- Instant feedback from answer input

 ### To the developer:

-- To insert an API Generator
-- To create a clean simple quiz with personalization using JavaScript
+- To use JavaScript to respond to user interaction
+- To store data from the user and be able to retrieve and display when necessary
+- To create general functions in which the users subject choice passes through and filters out the relavant questions

 # Inital designs